Roopali-02/chat-ui/README.md

 - Copy to Clipboard: Hover on a text message shows a copy button.
 - Dark Mode: UI adapts based on dark/light mode toggle.
 - Toast Notifications: Shown for actions like OTP sent, message copied.

+## Important Note
+- The country codes are fetched from the `restcountries.com` API.
+In case the API fails (due to rate limits or network issues), a fallback list of major countries (India, US, UK) is used to ensure the login form remains functional.